Explore Collections Explore The Collections

 Notes

-Drawings 1 and 2 are preliminary designs, showing a monumental and fortress-like barrier.
-Drawing 2 shows the influence of the Temple of Vesta at Tivoli, modeled in the bucrania frieze and the orders.
+This drawing and SM volume 60/166 are preliminary designs, showing a monumental and fortress-like barrier.
+This drawing shows the influence of the Temple of Vesta at Tivoli, modeled in the bucrania frieze and the orders.
 The Temple of Vesta would continue to serve as a model for the wall's ornamentation but the design of the wall itself became less monumental.

 Level